kailash-manasarovar/statement/docs/timeline/2021/march.md

 - I'm so appalled at Qredo's blatant lies, I report them to a SEC lawyer.
 - The lawyer tells me they're not interested in taking it any further - small fry, I guess.
 - Of course it's only now thinking back I realize that all those communications were monitored by international porn gangs, perhaps even with Qredo's knowledge.
-- Horrifyingly, when I join ConsenSys, I find out that one of my team's is working closely with Qredo and this is one of the reasons they were interested in hiring me.
+- Horrifyingly, when I join ConsenSys, I find out that one of my teams is working closely with Qredo and this is one of the reasons they were interested in hiring me.
 - I've no option but to tell ConsenSys the truth, which probably explains the tantrums and ridiculousness from French male engineers, some of whom most definitely will have had a subscription to the sedated switcheroo.
 - Was the Qredo role with Anita Diamond a staggering overplay by the global male porn-addict tech elite?
 - Or an investigatory gauge on how much dedicated effort would be required, and how many tech-bro porn addicts were expected to sign up and pay for expensive subscriptions for the [*switcheroo* sedated rape-porn planned for me on my inevitable and already-being-prepared return to Dénia](../../crimes/protagonists/vidal-sastre.md#four-distinct-men).